lino-framework/lino/docs/dev/dd.rst

     :ref:`welfare` overrides this in order to call its `populate` method.

+  .. method:: define_action(cls, **kwargs)

+    Adds one or several actions to this model.
+    Actions must be specified using keyword arguments.

+    Used e.g. by :mod:`lino.modlib.cal` to add the `UpdateReminders` action to :class: `lino.modlib.users.models.User`.

+  .. method:: hide_elements(cls, *names)

+    Mark the named data elements (fields) as hidden.
+They remain in the database but are not visible in the user interface.

+  .. method:: on_create(self, ar)

+    Used e.g. by :class:`ml.notes.Note`.
+    on_create gets the action request as argument.
+    Didn't yet find out how to do that using a standard Django signal.

+  .. method:: before_ui_save(self, ar)

+    Called after a PUT or POST on this row, and before saving the row.

+    Example in :class:`ml.cal.Event` to mark the event as user modified by setting a default state.

+  .. method:: after_ui_save(self, ar)

+    Called after a PUT or POST on this row, and after the row has been saved.
+    Used by
+    :class:`lino_welfare.modlib.debts.models.Budget`
+    to fill default entries to a new Budget, or by :class:`lino_welfare.modlib.cbss.models.CBSSRequest`
+    to execute the request,
+    or by
+    :class:`lino_welfare.modlib.jobs.models.Contract`
+    :class:`lino_welfare.modlib.pcsw.models.Coaching`
+    :class:`lino.modlib.vat.models.Vat`

+  .. method:: get_row_permission(self, ar, state, ba)

+    Returns True or False whether this row instance gives permission to the ActionRequest `ar` to run the specified action.

+  .. method:: setup_table(cls, t)

+    Called during site startup once on each Table that uses this model.

+  .. method:: on_duplicate(self, ar, master)

+    Called by :meth:`lino.mixins.duplicable.Duplicable.duplicate`.
+    `ar` is the action request that asked to duplicate.
+    If `master` is not None, then this is a cascaded duplicate initiated be a duplicate() on the specifie `master`.

   .. method:: FOO_choices

     For every field named "FOO", if the model has a method called